HassanSE/SwiftUI-Fundamentals/README.md

 ## @StateObject vs @ObservedObject
 - @StateObject is used when you initialize an object, however, @ObservedObject is used when you inject an object.
+- Why do we use @StateObject property wrapper?
+Because in SwiftUI, views are lightweight and disposed and recreated all the time.
+This property wrapper preserves the state of the underlying object while the view is recreated.

+## @Published
+- You add this wrapper to those properties that needs to announce the change in their state to the views and in turn force them to reload.